Wiki: Visual editing

-While wiki engines have traditionally offered source editing to users, in recent years some implementations have added a rich text editing mode.
+While wiki engines have traditionally offered source editing to users, as early as 2013, some implementations have added a rich text editing mode.
 This is usually implemented, using JavaScript, as an interface which translates formatting instructions chosen from a toolbar into the corresponding wiki markup or HTML.
 This is generated and submitted to the server transparently, shielding users from the technical detail of markup editing and making it easier for them to change the content of pages.
 An example of such an interface is the VisualEditor in MediaWiki, the wiki engine used by Wikipedia.
 WYSIWYG editors may not provide all the features available in wiki markup, and some users prefer not to use them, so a source editor will often be available simultaneously.

 Version history

 Some wiki implementations keep a record of changes made to wiki pages, and may store every version of the page permanently.
 This allows authors to revert a page to an older version to rectify a mistake, or counteract a malicious or inappropriate edit to its content.

 These stores are typically presented for each page in a list, called a "log" or "edit history", available from the page via a link in the interface.
 The list displays metadata for each revision to the page, such as the time and date of when it was stored, and the name of the person who created it, alongside a link to view that specific revision.
 A diff (short for "difference") feature may be available, which highlights the changes between any two revisions.